What are cash equivalents at FYERS, and how can I use them?

 • Money market instruments

-To see the full list of approved securities and mutual funds, refer to the FYERS cash equivalent list.
+To view the complete list of approved securities and mutual funds, along with their applicable haircuts and margin benefits, refer to the FYERS cash equivalent list

-• Regulatory compliance: Pledged cash equivalents count toward the 50% cash component required by SEBI for F&O margin usage.
+• Regulatory compliance: Pledged cash equivalents count toward the 50% cash component required for F&O margin usage.

-• Dual benefits: These instruments continue to earn returns (interest/dividends) even while pledged.
+• Dual benefits: These instruments may continue to earn returns such as interest or dividends even while pledged.

-• Liquidity: Most cash-equivalent instruments are easily redeemable or unpledged when needed.
+• Liquidity: Most cash-equivalent instruments are easily redeemable or can be unpledged when needed.

-• Reduced need for fresh cash: You can trade in the derivatives segment without needing to deposit additional funds.
+• Reduced need for fresh cash: You can trade in the derivatives segment without needing to deposit additional funds, provided the margin requirement is met through eligible instruments.

 Example: Pledging Liquidbees for F&O trading

-Suppose you hold Liquidbees worth ₹10 lakhs but don’t have any free cash.
-You can pledge your Liquidbees to obtain a margin for trading Index Futures.
-Even though a haircut of approximately 10% is applied, you still receive ₹9 lakhs as usable margin—without depositing any fresh funds.
+Suppose you hold Liquidbees worth ₹10 lakhs but do not have any free cash.
+You can pledge your Liquidbees to obtain margin for trading Index Futures.
+Even though a haircut of approximately 10% is applied, you may still receive around ₹9 lakhs as usable margin without depositing fresh funds.

-You hold ₹1,50,000 in cash.
-This gives you margin access but no passive returns.
-It's simple but not capital-efficient.
+Pure CashIf you hold ₹1,50,000 in cash, it gives you margin access but does not provide passive returns.
+This is simple but may not be capital-efficient.

-Note: Margin requirement is calculated based on the highest margin utilised during the day, as per the exchange (NSE F&O segment) snapshot.
+Margin requirement is calculated based on the highest margin utilised during the day, as per the exchange snapshot for the NSE F&O segment.

-If your cash or cash-equivalent margin falls below 50% of the total margin used, a 15% annual interest will be charged on the shortfall.
+If your cash or cash-equivalent margin falls below 50% of the total margin used, interest at 15% per annum will be charged on the shortfall.

 ScenarioSolution

-I pledged stocks, but still got charged interestCheck if at least 50% of your margin is in cash or cash-equivalent.
-Pledged holdings alone don't meet the SEBI 50:50 requirement.
+I pledged stocks, but still got charged interestCheck if at least 50% of your margin is maintained in cash or cash-equivalent instruments.
+Pledged holdings alone do not meet the 50:50 requirement.

-I don’t have enough cash to meet the 50% requirementAdd funds to your ledger to cover the shortfall.
-Until you do, 15% annual interest will apply on the deficit.
+I do not have enough cash to meet the 50% requirementAdd funds to your ledger or pledge approved cash-equivalent instruments to cover the shortfall.
+Until the shortfall is covered, 15% annual interest may apply on the deficit.

-I unpledged some holdings and now got charged interestUnpledging reduces your non-cash collateral.
-If the cash ratio falls below 50%, interest starts applying on the shortfall.
-Monitor regularly.
+I unpledged some holdings and now got charged interestUnpledging reduces your available collateral.
+If the cash or cash-equivalent ratio falls below 50%, interest may start applying on the shortfall.
+Monitor your margin regularly.